mettad3v/clique-backend/README.md

 ## About Clique

 Inspired by https://height.app/.
 Clique is a tool made to help teams collaborate and manage tasks and projects in a seamless, stress-free manner.
-Clique's codebase follows design principles and conventions discussed in Wacky Studio's Build an API with Laravel.

 --Features--